Donaim/proviral-pres1/slides.md

 2. **Key Functionality**:

-What HIVIntact does is provide an automated discovery of genetic defects from a DNA sequence.
+HIVIntact provides an automated discovery of genetic defects from a DNA sequence.

 2. **Introduction**: